yoonsikp/family.md/asthma.md

 ## Treatment (GINA)
 ### Adults
-Rescue: start low dose ICS-LABA PRN or SABA
+For rescue puffer, start low dose ICS-LABA PRN or SABA.
+Start a scheduled controller based on symptoms:

-Controller (based on symptoms):
 - 1x a month: low dose ICS-LABA PRN
 - less than half of days: daily low dose ICS or ICS-LABA PRN
 - more than half of days: daily low dose ICS-LABA
 - more than half of days with low lung function: medium dose ICS-LABA

 ### Children
-Rescue: start SABA

-Controller (based on symptoms):
+For a rescue puffer, use a SABA.
+Start a scheduled controller based on symptoms:
 - 1x a month: nothing
 - less than half of days: daily low dose ICS
 - more than half of days: daily low dose ICS-LABA